bilisim1995/Lumen-CORS/README.md

 ]);
 ```

-### :partying_face: Done.
+### :partying_face: :ok_hand: Done.
 Now our http requests will be passed through the cors middleware and the rules will be applied.
 <hr>
 <br><br><br>

-### Note: If you encounter an error like the following;
+### :grey_exclamation: Note: If you encounter an error like the following;
 <br>
 <p float="left">
 <img src="https://user-images.githubusercontent.com/6796645/107275912-64c6f880-6a63-11eb-9588-0e912f6e7b93.PNG">